Form.Filter property (Access)

 To apply a filter automatically when a form is opened, specify in the OnOpen event property setting of the form either a macro that uses the ApplyFilter action or an event procedure that uses the ApplyFilter method of the DoCmd object.

-You can remove a filter by clicking the pressed-in Apply Filter button, clicking Remove Filter/Sort on the Records menu, or using Visual Basic to set the FilterOn property to False.
+You can remove a filter by choosing the pressed-in Apply Filter button, choosing Remove Filter/Sort on the Records menu, or using Visual Basic to set the FilterOn property to False.

 When the Filter property is set in form Design view, Microsoft Access does not attempt to validate the SQL expression.
 If the SQL expression is invalid, an error occurs when the filter is applied.